carpentries/instructor-training/episodes/23-introductions.md

 > Here is one example of an icebreaker you can use:
 > Have everyone turn to a partner and introduce themselves with their
 > name, one word about their research (e.g.'microbes', 'dogs', 'vectors',
-> 'stars') and a thing they're proud of that they made.
+> 'stars') and a thing they are proud of that they made.
 {: .callout}

 Head here for [more examples of Icebreakers][icebreakers].